yannickcornaille/wordpress-dev/README.md

 ```bash
 ./wp-dev.sh up
 ```
 This command starts the Wordpress environment using Docker-compose.
+Visit [http://localhost:8080](http://localhost:8080) to view your WordPress.
+Visit [http://localhost:8180](http://localhost:8180) to view the phpMyAdmin interface.

 ### Stop the environment and backup the database
 ```bash